PHYSIOTHERAPY at dynamo GYM

-injuries big or small, get in touch and dynamo physiotherapy can help you
+injuries big or small, get in touch and ben can help you get back to the things you love

 What is physiotherapy?

-At Dynamo Ben can help you with almost anything musculoskeletal.
-This incudes injuries or symptoms that affect muscles, tendons, ligaments, bone and/or nerves.
+At Dynamo Gym, head coach and physiotherapist Ben can help you with almost anything musculoskeletal.
+This includes injuries or symptoms that affect muscles, tendons, ligaments, bone and/or nerves.
+After an initial assessment, Ben will have put together a plan to help you get back to the activities you love, and be able to have you feel empowered to move forward once again.

-Initial assessments are where Ben can get to grips with what is going on for you, what injury may have occurred, or why you might be experiencing the symptoms that you have.
+The initial assessment is where Ben can get to grips with what is going on for you.
+What injury may have occurred, or why you might be experiencing the symptoms that you have.
 This is done in 4 stages.

-The subjective is where your experience of your injury or symptoms are spoken about, the history of it, the patterns that it seems to follow, descriptors of the symptoms, the activities that appear to ease it or aggravate it, and other such relevant information.
+The subjective is where your experience of your injury or symptoms are spoken about.
+Things such as the history of it, the patterns that it seems to follow, descriptors of the symptoms, the activities that appear to ease it or aggravate it, and other such relevant information.

-The objective is where movements may be assessed to see what potentially provokes what is going on, or eases what is going on, what you may be limited by in certain ranges at certain joints.
-It helps further paint the picture of your chief complaint and is guided a lot by the answers in the subjective.
+The objective is where movements will be assessed to see what potentially provokes what is going on, or eases what is going on, what you may be limited by in certain ranges at certain joints.
+It helps further paint the picture of your chief complaint, and is guided a lot by the answers in the subjective.

-The analysis is where we can come up with a working theory as to what may have or may be happening to cause your injury or symptoms.
-This often isn’t always answered in the first session, or even in subsequent sessions, but through the objective and subjective a good hypothesios will still be obtained.
+The analysis is where we can come up with a working theory as to what may have caused your injury, or may be happening to cause your symptoms.
+This often isn’t always answered in the first session, or even in subsequent sessions, but through the objective and subjective a working hypothesis will still be obtained.

-Lastly, a plan will be put together to hopefully help the injury or symptoms you are experiencing.
+Lastly, a plan will be put together to hopefully help the injury or symptoms you are experiencing and empower you to be able to get on to the path of living your best life once again.

 FOLLOW UP £50 - up to 30 minutes

 In the follow up it is very similar to the initial assessment.
-More often than not, most of the information gathered in the initial can either be repeated to see how we are progressing, or further questions or assessments may be done if there are still some things to rule in or out.
+More often than not, most of the information gathered in the initial assessment can either be repeated to see how we are progressing, or further questions or assessments may be done if there are still some things to rule in or out.
+Your plan will be adjusted depending on how you are progressing with your rehab and your symptoms.

 What do you mean by musculoskeletal?

-This refers to the musculoskeletal system, including tendons, ligaments, bone, muscle and/or nerves.
+This refers to the musculoskeletal system.
+This includes tendons, ligaments, bone, muscle and/or nerves.
 There are many things that can happen throughout our lifetime.
-You may have had an event where you have tripped, thrown something, overdone something, or even at times not necessarily done anything, but ultimately, realised something isn’t feeling right, and decide to see a physiotherapist.
-This is where through the assessment, we can find out what might be going on depending on what has gone on.
+You may have had an event where you have tripped, thrown something, overdone something, or even at times not necessarily done anything.
+Ultimately, you may have realised something isn’t feeling right, and decide to see a physiotherapist.
+This is where, through the assessment, we can find out what might be going on depending on what has gone on.
 Due to the nature of some of these tissues, they will bring up different symptoms.
-As we start to pick apart what might’ve gone on, and how you’re moving, and anything else relevant, we can potentially help you facilitate recovery and get you back on the right track.
+As we start to pick apart what might’ve gone on, and how you’re moving, and anything else relevant, we can potentially help facilitate your recovery, and get you back on the right track.

 What should I wear to an appointment?

 If your symptoms are affecting your lower body, please wear shorts to the appointment.
-If your symptoms are affecting your upper body, please wear a vest top to your appointment.
+If your symptoms are affecting your upper body (in particular shoulders and/or neck), please wear a vest top to your appointment.
 If you are attending in winter, make sure to layer up as it can get quite cold in the gym.

 I’ve seen a consultant/physio/healthcare professional previously and/or had imaging/scans done previously

-If this is the case, you will very likely have documentation that will really help Ben further the investigation/further understand what is going on for you.
+If this is the case, you will very likely have documentation that will really help Ben further the investigation, and further understand what is going on for you.
 Upon booking your initial assessment, you will be requested to send all documentation that you have over.
 You may need to contact your consultant/GP/physio/healthcare provider to get them to send Ben all relevant information.

 How many sessions will I need?